SBW-Cloudworks/.github/profile/README.md

   * Invokes Lambda ETL (VPC-enabled in Private Subnet 2)
   * No direct VPC interaction

+* **AWS Systems Manager (Session Manager)**
+  * Regional control plane; Session Manager traffic to DW/Shiny stays private via VPC Interface Endpoints (SSM/SSMMessages/EC2Messages)
+  * Enables admin port forwarding/tunnels into the private EC2 for DW or Shiny maintenance without SSH

-> **Note**: Only Lambda ETL is VPC-enabled to access the Data Warehouse in the private subnet.
+> **Note**: Lambda ETL is VPC-enabled to access the Data Warehouse in the private subnet; Session Manager uses VPC interface endpoints for admin tunnels.
 > Lambda Ingest operates outside the VPC for simpler configuration and lower latency when writing to S3.

 ---